-On top of the academic requirements, Utah needs assurances that you will perform your duties as a CPA to the utmost benefit of your clients or employers.
+On top of the academic requirements, Utah needs assurances that you will perform work experience duties as a certified public accountant CPA to the utmost benefit of your clients or employers.
 There is no better way to test your knowledge and fortitude than in the field.
-Utah thus requires that you work for a minimum of one year under the direct supervision of a licensed CPA.
+Utah thus requires that you work for a minimum of one year under the direct supervision of a licensed certified public accountant CPA.

-You must work full-time and complete a minimum of 2,000 hours of verified labor.
-The Utah Board will accept any experience from any point in your education.
+You must work full-time to gain work experience and complete a minimum of 2,000 hours of verified labor.
+The Utah state boards will accept any experience from any point in your education.
 Thus, you may work as an intern during your undergrad years, or even as a paid accountant at any time.
 However, you should be sure to take a close accounting of your time.
 Every hour you spend exercising your accounting or auditing skills should be noted.

-Before you leave your position as an intern, make sure that your supervisor completes a Verification of Experience form, as available from the Board website, or via the Utah Association of Certified Public Accountants (UACPA.)
+Before you leave your position as an intern, make sure that you have sufficient work experience and your supervisor completes a Verification of Experience form, as available from the Board website, or via the Utah Association of Certified Public Accountants (UACPA.)
 The form must include a verification of your hours in accounting and will require your supervisor's signature and license number.
 If you spread the experience requirement over a number of different locations and contexts, make sure that each is accounted for on its own form.

 Utah's Licensure Requirements

 Make sure you consider the various ways in which you can become a Utah CPA.
 There are four different, if not dissimilar, academic pathways:

 Graduate degree in Accounting

 Master of Business Administration – including 24 credit hours of upper-level accounting courses

 Master of Business Administration – including 15 graduate credit hours that include one of the following: